8nhuman8/nebular-automata/README.md

 # Nebular Automata
-### A program for visualizing an interesting mathematical idea.
+### A program for visualizing an interesting mathematical idea

 ![image7](gallery/7.png)